werty1001/bemgo/README.md

 * Build JS using Webpack 2 with babel 6
 * Generate all types of sprites: sprite.svg / sprite.png / sprite.2x.png / symbol.svg
 * Support JSON data for use in templates
-* Generate all types of favicons: apple touch icons / regular favicons / windows 8 tile icons / android icons / manifest
+* Generate all types of favicons: apple touch icons / windows tile icons / android icons / manifest
 * Creating zip archive with a complete build or development files
 * Nothing unnecessary, in build only those files that are used
 * Support creating files for blocks automatically